19th session of the Human Rights Council, Room XX, Palais des Nations, Geneva

 Read more ...

-What special procedures have done in 2014 at a glance
+What special procedures have accomplished in 2015 at a glance

-This report, covering the period from 1 January to 31 December 2014, provides information on the system of special procedures as a whole and its achievements, including facts and figures.
-It gives a comprehensive picture of what special procedures have done in 2014 individually and as a system, inter alia in terms of country visits, communications, thematic reports, follow-up activities, joint actions, development of international standards and advocacy.
-The report also reflects the work of the Coordination Committee.
-It also covers the main points raised at the twenty-first annual meeting of special procedures of the Human Rights Council, held in Geneva from 29 September to 3 October 2014.
+The latest annual report on special procedures which covers the period from 1 January to 31 December 2015, provides updated information on the system of special procedures as a whole and its achievements, including facts and figures.
+It gives a comprehensive overview of the activities undertaken by special procedures in 2015, both individually and as a system, including country visits, communications, thematic reports, follow-up activities, joint actions, development of international standards and advocacy.
+The report also reflects the work of the Coordination Committee as well as covers the main issues discussed at the twenty-second annual meeting of special procedures of the Human Rights Council, held in Geneva from 8 to 12 June 2015.